FabricMC/fabric-docs/develop/data-generation/repetitive-item-generation.md

   - JonyBoy19
 ---

-When adding several different tools and material varients of those tools to your item model data generation it can get quite repetetive and create significant clutter.
+When adding several different tools and material variants of those tools to your item model data generation, it can get quite repetitive and creates significant clutter.
-Due to this fact it would be significantly easier to do this if you only had to change a few lines.
+Due to this fact, it would be significantly easier to do this if you only had to change a few lines.

 ## Creating Example Repetitive Items {#creating-example-repetitive-items}

-You will need to create four different basic items as shown in [creating your first item](./first-item) that we'll be using in this example.
+You will need to create four different basic items, as shown in [creating your first item](./first-item), that we'll be using in this example.

-The items we will be adding can be show below:
+The items we will be adding can be shown below:

 @[code transcludeWith=:::repetitive-items](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)